GuyDaGun/iot-infrastructure/README.md

 # IOT-Infrastructure

 ### Description
-This product provides an infrastructure for companies that produce iot products, it provides receiving and monitoring updates from the specific products.
+This product provides an infrastructure for companies that produce iot products, it provides a way of receiving and monitoring updates from the specific products.

 ### Installation